-Sometimes, when the color is falling off, the lip underneath can appear very light in colour – some clients can even think the colour has disappeared.
+Sometimes, when the color is falling off, the lip underneath can appear very light in color – some clients can even think the color has disappeared.
 During this time the skin is repairing and the layers of skin healing over the lip underneath making it appear dull or even grey looking.

-The colour needs time to settle and you will find that the “richness” of the colour will bloom back by the time we see you at your perfecting session.
+The color needs time to settle and you will find that the “richness” of the color will bloom back by the time we see you at your perfecting session.

 ♦Days 7 - 10

 By this time most of the flaking (if any) will be finished.
 The lip should have lightened anywhere from 10-60% overall and the skin should feel soft and smooth.
 You may now feel your lip is too light and notice some gaps, this is normal.
 Each person is different, and each skin will retain pigment in different ways.